Staff

 Staff Attorney

 James Richardson joined Project Citizenship in the Summer of 2021 as an AmeriCorps Legal Advocate of Massachusetts.
-James recently graduated from Suffolk University Law School where he was certified as a student attorney and worked in Suffolk’s Housing Clinic.
-It was there, that he became interested in public interest law.
+James is a graduate of Suffolk University Law School where he was certified as a student attorney and worked in Suffolk’s Housing Clinic.
+It was there that he became interested in public interest law.
 Prior to law school, James studied political science and history at the University of Massachusetts, Amherst.

 Skip to content